developingright/MUSIC-PLAYER/README.md

 The song queue is displayed in the right frame under the title “Your Song Queue”.
 This app also allows the user to control his music using the following buttons:
-1) Play – The middlemost play button is used to play songs after they have been added into and selected from the song queue.
+ ✔ **Play** – The middlemost play button is used to play songs after they have been added into and selected from the song queue.
-2) Pause – The pause button allows the user to pause a song and continue playing it.
+ ✔ **Pause** – The pause button allows the user to pause a song and continue playing it.
-3) Forward – The forward button allows the user to jump to the next song.
+ ✔ **Forward** – The forward button allows the user to jump to the next song.
-4) Backward – The backward button allows the user to jump to the previous song.
+ ✔ **Backward** – The backward button allows the user to jump to the previous song.
-5) Stop – The stop button allows the user to stop the currently playing song.
+ ✔ **Stop** – The stop button allows the user to stop the currently playing song.
 The name of the song played in also displayed on the top.